-6 Scenic Natural Wonders
+6 Scenic natural wonders

 Mother Nature is a talented architect and filled Scotland with a huge variety of magnificent natural attractions.
 With hundreds of awe-inspiring natural landmarks, you won't have to travel too far to find beautiful places in Scotland.
 To help you on your way, we've asked our Facebook fans to share their favourite scenic spots in Scotland.
 Here’s the list we’ve pulled together based on their recommendations.